 Preheat your oven to 275 degrees F. Season your steak on both sides with kosher salt and black pepper.
 You don't need to take the steak out of the fridge in advance.

 Line a rimmed baking sheet with foil for easy cleanup.
 Fit the baking sheet with a metal rack.
 Grease the rack.

 Remove the steak from the oven.
-Transfer to a plate, loosely cover with foil and allow to rest for 10 minutes.
+Transfer it to a plate, loosely cover it with foil and allow it to rest for 10 minutes.

 While the steak is resting, heat a cast-iron skillet over high heat until smoking hot, 5-7 minutes.
 If the skillet is well-seasoned, you don't need to grease it.

 Gently pat the steak dry with paper towels, then place it in the hot skillet.
 Sear the steak for 1 minute on each side and a few more seconds on the edges, then top with butter and serve.